walter-a-jablonowski/damn-small-engine/README.md

 This was tested using PHP 7.1.9, it should work from 5.3 and above.

 A simple PHP templating system, based on an idea that I saw somewhere on the internet about 2 years ago.
 Basically, this uses PHP's output buffering and magic methods.
 It is a truly awesome concept, because the code is so tiny compared 2 popular templating systems.
 Use less code, achive more!
-You can easily read the code and modify it for your needs.
-I added some features 2 the basic idea.
-Have a look at the 2 very small class files in /src.
+You can easily read that small code and modify it for your needs.
+I improved the basic idea and added some features.
+Have a look at the very small class files in /src.

 If you like run the sample code in /sample, which is the same as below.